– Asia 8,848.86m / 29,032ft.

-Costs Include (in addition to normal Mount Everest program):
+Costs Include (in addition to standard Mount Everest program):

 - Rental of altitude chamber system for 1-month duration of pre acclimatization

 - Helicopter flights in Nepal, Kathmandu to Mount Everest base camp and return

 - All permits and equipment for the climb including extra oxygen